open-sauced/guestbook/README.md

 ## What's Next?

-You can add this contribution to your [OpenSauced](https://opensauced.pizza) resume and profile as [outlined in the course](https://github.com/open-sauced/intro/blob/main/05-how-to-contribute-to-open-source.md).
+You can add this contribution to your [OpenSauced](https://opensauced.pizza) profile as [outlined in the course](https://github.com/open-sauced/intro/blob/main/05-how-to-contribute-to-open-source.md).

 Hungry for more contributions?
 Check out our [pizza verse](https://github.com/open-sauced/pizza) repository and join us in celebrating pizza!🍕😄

----

 ## 🤝 Contributing

 All contributors are required to abide by our [Code of Conduct](https://github.com/open-sauced/.github/blob/main/CODE_OF_CONDUCT.md).
 Please follow the [README](README.md) directions for contributing.

-- **Course improvement**: If you are interested in improving OpenSauced's Intro to Open Source course, please create an issue at our [intro repository](https://github.com/open-sauced/intro) and refer to [the contributing guide](CONTRIBUTING.md).
+- **Course improvement**: If you are interested in improving OpenSauced's Intro to Open Source course, please create an issue at our [intro repository](https://github.com/open-sauced/intro) and refer to the [Contributing Guide](CONTRIBUTING.md).

-- **Translations**: If you want to translate the [README](README.md) and other necessary parts of this repo, check out our [translations guidelines](i18n-guidelines.md).
+- **Translations**: If you want to translate the [README](README.md) and other necessary parts of this repo, check out our [Translations Guidelines](i18n-guidelines.md).

-## Contributors
+## All Contributors

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-102-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-## Contributors ✨
+## ✨ Contributors

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):